-I was reminded this morning by @SBMLancs of an old move in a computer game I used to play whereby I eventually discovered that the only way to win the level was to wait until every enemy was practically on top of you and then hit it with everything you had in a spinning, fire-breathing, gun-toting, magic waving kind of way.
+I was reminded this morning by an SBL colleague of a move in an old computer game I used to play whereby I eventually discovered that the only way to win the level was to wait until every enemy was practically on top of you and then hit it with everything you had in a spinning, fire-breathing, gun-toting, magic waving kind of way.
 It wasn’t pretty, it wasn’t co-ordinated, it wasn’t organised.
 It was a case of using every tool, weapon and health bar I had until devastation lay around me and I was still standing.
 The winner at last!

 Nevertheless, I killed the T-Rex in ‘Tomb Raider’, I completed ‘Assassin’s Creed’ and I think I could probably navigate my way around Chenobyl in reality thanks to ‘Call of Duty’!

 Because what I do have is resilience.
 The ability to pick myself up and try again.
-The tenacity to accept a failure and learn from it.
-The desire to get it right and I believe resilience is a fundamental skill for an SBM.
+The tenacity to accept a failure and learn from it, and the desire to get it right.
+I believe resilience is a fundamental skill for an SBM.

 I can die a million times in these games and still pick myself up and start again.
 I can get a micro-second further along each time before my health pack runs out and, every time I reset, I learn a little bit more about how to survive.